dlarregui/snowflakedatasharing/README.md

 ## What is Salesforce Data Cloud?

-Data Cloud enables you to build a comprehensive, 360-degree view of your customers across products, services, and interactions.
-It is natively integrated into the Einstein 1 Platform.
-Data Cloud has built-in connectors that bring in data from many sources, including Salesforce apps, mobile, web, connected devices, and legacy systems.
+Data Cloud is a customer data platform that has built-in connectors that bring in data from many sources, including Salesforce apps, mobile apps, websites, and legacy systems.
 The data that is ingested and harmonized into Data Cloud can be used to power analytics, marketing, and artificial intelligence.

 ## What is Snowflake?